 - (A) Shareholder Equity (SH EQ): Changes caused by retained earnings which accumulate on a quarterly basis and obviously reflect business environment of the respective quarter. - (B) and (C) Expenses: Expenses consist of variable (triggered by recurring expenses depending on number of policies administered) and fixed elements (primarily resources).
 The increase in 2017 in the Administrative Expenses was mainly caused by regulatory projects such as PRIIPs and IDD, a review of the cost structure, and a resulting reallocation of costs.
-In 2018 Administrative Expenses could be stabilized at around CHF 4.9m.
+Since 2018 Administrative Expenses could be stabilized at around CHF 5m.

 With regard to the unit linked business of CSLP where the investment risk is borne by the policy holder the investment performance comprises investment income and expenses as well as realized and unrealized gains and losses and depends on capital market developments.

-In 2018 the performance was CHF -555.0m and significantly lower than in 2017 (with CHF 595.7m).
+In 2019 the performance was CHF +339.5m and significantly higher than in 2018 with CHF -555.0m.
 More details can be seen from the following numbers:

-- Investment income in 2018 (2017) was some CHF 40.2m (53.5m), realized capital gains were some CHF 60.7m (166.6m), and unrealized gains were some CHF 90.9m (741.5m), in total some CHF 191.8m (961.6m). - Investment expenses in 2018 (2017) were some CHF -51.9m (-52.5m), realized capital losses were some CHF -122.5m (-172.6m), and unrealized losses were some CHF -572.5m (-140.8m), in total some CHF -746.9m (-365.9m).
+- Investment income in 2019 (2018) was some CHF 34.2m (40.2m), realized capital gains were some CHF 135.8m (60.7m), and unrealized gains were some CHF 475.3m (90.95m), in total some CHF 645.3m (191.8m). - Investment expenses in 2019 (2018) were some CHF -45.0m (-51.9m), realized capital losses were some CHF -34.9m (-122.5m), and unrealized losses were some CHF -225.8m (-572.5m), in total some CHF -305.7m (-746.9m).

 CSLP is exposed primarily to the currency pair CHF/EUR (costs in CHF, revenues pre-dominantly in EUR).
-During the business year the FX-rate CHF/EUR declined slightly and was 1.1287 as of 31 December 2018 compared to 1.1679 as of 31 December 2017.
+During the business year the FX-rate CHF/EUR further declined and was 1.0859 as of 31 December 2019 compared to 1.1287 as of 31 December 2018.
 This also affected the fee income converted into CHF.
 Accordingly, FX changes (market fluctuation as well as potential trigger events (such as the SNB decision back in mid-January 2015)) are closely monitored.